Steffan153/chocolate/README.md

 ## Building it yourself

 You need sbt installed.
-Run `sbt "run temp.choco"` to run, or to create a .jar file, `sbt assembly`.
+Run `sbt "chocolateJVM/run temp.choco"` to run, or to create a .jar file, `sbt assembly`.